-The authors of this report find that prosecution has gotten a lot more efficient — and that, they conclude, is a substantial reason for the explosion of the incarcerated population.
+The NRCreport found that prosecution has gotten a lot more efficient — and that, the authors concluded, was a substantial reason for the explosion of the incarcerated population.

 Why are people who get arrested more likely to end up in prison now than they were thirty years ago?
 Part of it is that more crimes now require a prison sentence than required one in 1980, so more of the people who are found guilty of crimes end up having to go to prison for them (rather than getting probation or a fine).

 Part of it is also that most people who get convicted of crimes these days never even go to trial — they just plead guilty in exchange for a shorter prison sentence.
 This makes it much easier for prosecutors to move cases through the courts.
 Of course, efficiency isn't necessarily the same as effectiveness — in theory, the point of prosecution should be to figure out whether the person committed a crime or not, not to convict and sentence as many people as possible.

 But whatever the merits of the way prosecution works, the authors concluded it was definitely a big reason for the rise of mass incarceration.
 In fact, during the 1980s it was the biggest reason, before being overtaken by the last and most important factor.